fung-money/example-payment-component/README.md

 # How to use
 1. Clone the repository
 2. `cd example-payment-component` && `npm i`
-3. Update the `checkoutId` in `App.tsx` to a newly created Checkout ID
+3. Go to `app/page.tsx` and set the `checkoutId` to the `id` taken from response of `POST v2/checkout/createCheckout`.
-4. Update the `environment` to `sandbox` or `production` depending on the environment you are currently testing
+4. Optionally set the `environment` to `production` if you are testing your production environment.
+We strongly disencourage you to do so, as you can reliably test your integration using the `sandbox` environment.
 5. Run `npm run dev` to start the project
 6. Go to `localhost:3000` and do a test payment.